mnmlstme/patternbook/src/patternbook/README.md

 A Patternbook
 ====

-The concept of a **Design Pattern** originated in Christopher Alexander's [A Pattern Language](https://en.wikipedia.org/wiki/A_Pattern_Language), which made architectural design more accessible by distilling design expertise into a catalog of timeless design patterns and documenting
+The concept of a **Design Pattern** originated with Christopher Alexander's [A Pattern Language](https://en.wikipedia.org/wiki/A_Pattern_Language), which made architectural design more accessible by distilling design expertise into a catalog of timeless design patterns and documenting